Rock climbing, watching outdoor movies and enjoying a little-known orchard meadow are among the hidden joys of .

 One of the best signs of the site's rebirth is Verizon's agreement finally to remove an old telephone pole with wires that hung within arm's reach, according to the JP Gazette.

 Aside from the two rock walls, there's an orchard with cherries, apples, plums, pears and blackberries.
-Friends of Nira Rock holds rock-climbing events, movie showings in the summer, yoga in the mornings and a winter solstice observance.
+Friends of Nira Rock holds rock-climbing events, , yoga in the mornings and a winter solstice observance.
 Since Nira Rock is a public space, climbers are welcome to scale the puddingstone whenever they like.
 REI donated anchors that stay in place year round.

 People are often found walking their dogs and babies, meditating or just simply enjoying the space for what it is: a little piece of nature tucked away in the heart of an old, historically rich city.